Watts-Lab/deliberation-assets/projects/volvovsky_reputation/coordination_discussion_labeling.md

 - less than 15 characters long
 - unique to each image

-We will quiz you on the names you chose in the next stage of the experiment.
-You'll get more points the more accurately you recall your labels.
+In the next stage, we will quiz you on the names you chose.

+You will earn points only if **everyone** in your group remembers the correct name.

 ---